Teenagers honored for rescuing a woman from her burning car

 "I just couldn't get out of the car.
 I didn't have enough sense to get out of the car.
 I was trying to unlock the doors, but I couldn't get out of the car," she explained.

-The door was caved in and the teens, which included Kaitlyn Witter of Larksville, tried everything they could to get her out.
+The door was caved in, and the teens, which included Kaitlyn Witter of Larksville, tried everything they could to get her out.

 "After kicking and punching out the windows, nothing was working.
 So, I remembered there's a hatchet in the car.
 Let's go get the hatchet," Witter explained.
-"They ran over, grabbed the hatchet and thank god that worked because we got her out in time."
+"They ran over, grabbed the hatchet, and thank god that worked because we got her out in time."

 "I jumped out, wrapped my arms around somebody's shoulders, he pulled me out, and no sooner did my feet hit the ground that the car just went 'whoosh' up in flames," Scott recalled.

-"The car went up and we all felt the heat from the flames and we all actually dove behind our cars because we started hearing explosions and debris and everything flying," added Jacob Monko of Lehman Township.
+"The car went up, and we all felt the heat from the flames, and we all actually dove behind our cars because we started hearing explosions and debris and everything flying," added Jacob Monko of Lehman Township.

 Scott was able to thank the teens that saved her with awards at the meeting.